inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ## Optional fields

 InvenioRDM provides a set of ready-to-use add-on optional fields that can be enabled without advanced configuration.
-Those fields are grouped is Journal, Imprint, Thesis, Meeting, and Codemeta bundles.
+Those fields are grouped in Journal, Imprint, Thesis, Meeting, and CodeMeta bundles.
 See the [related documentation](../operate/customize/metadata/optional_fields.md) on how to enable them.

 ### Journal
 Describe the scholarly journal in which the article was published.